Illinois Confederation: Government

 Although specific dates are unknown, the Illinois Confederation had at one time been one large nation without any divisions of smaller tribes.
 They were divided into smaller groups once their population proved to be too large to meet effective hunting and agricultural needs.
 But even after the split, all the tribes maintained a strong sense of unification as one nation of the Illini.
 The structures of authority are set out to have one central authority, called the Great Chief, and Chiefs under him that lead each individual tribe.
 One such Great Chief that is noteworthy in European history is Mamantouensa, who even traveled to France.
 Direct political leadership was established and maintained by peace chiefs, who were in charge of organizing communal hunting expeditions and communicating with leaders of other tribes.
 Although highly respected, peace chiefs did not have the authority of village chiefs, and made decisions that were enforced through persuasion over force.
 War chiefs had the power to plan and lead raids on other tribes.
 These roles were not inherited, but could be achieved through a demonstration of great battle skills, as well as through convincing the other warriors that his manitou could guide them into a successful raid.
 For those who died in the battle, it was the war chief's role to compensate the families of the deceased through gifts and lead another raid against those who killed the warrior as a means to enact vengeance.
 Primarily only men were allowed to be chiefs, although women sometimes had leadership roles in the community as village chiefs.

-Though chiefs had the authority of political power and were widely respected by the people, the egalitarian society of the Ilinois presented a more democratic environment in which important decisions that effected the community were made by tribal consensus.
+Though chiefs had the authority of political power and were widely respected by the people, the egalitarian society of the Illinois presented a more democratic environment in which important decisions that effected the community were made by tribal consensus.
 It was only through the expansion of European ideals and direct contact with French officials that influenced the chiefs to wield greater power over their people.
 By the 1760s, the rise of a new chief had to be approved by colonial authorities.

 Because a true confederation refers to different groups of people who, although linked as one nation, are culturally distinct, the Illinois, in the direct definition of the word, are more a segmented tribe rather than a confederation.
 They share a common language and are culturally similar throughout their tribes.
 Instead of having multiple individual tribe leaders that assume full authority, the Illinois also had one Grand Chief that centralized power over all of the tribes.